-This Mushroom Bacon is the BEST vegan option I’ve ever tasted.
-It tastes remarkably like the real thing, with a slightly smoky and salty flavor, and buttery-crisp texture.
+Mushroom Bacon is, by far, the best vegan bacon you’ll ever try.
+It tastes remarkably like the real thing, with a slightly smoky and salty flavor, and has a buttery-crisp texture that will melt in your mouth.
 Don’t be surprised if you eat the whole pan!

 How to Make Mushroom Bacon

 For the best results, buy whole shiitake mushrooms, rather than sliced mushrooms, when possible, so you can slice them extra-thin.
 Look for the largest shiitake mushrooms you can find, since they will shrink as they cook.

 Remove the stem from each mushroom cap, and save the stems for another use, like a veggie saute or homemade vegetable stock, if you like.
 Then, thinly slice each mushroom cap into 1/4-inch pieces.